WHO AM I?

 In college I studied cultural anthropology with an emphasis on human rights and have minors in political science and psychology.
 I think equality is an intrinsic right for everyone.
 Period.

-Other tidbits you may want to know: Music is always playing in my house, my car or my ears.
+Music is always playing in my house, my car, or my ears.
 On occasion, I may swear and make bad jokes and puns - those are not mutually exclusive.

 WHO DO I WANT TO BE?